U.S. accuses Russia after Putin warning on gas supplies to Europe

 Prime Minister Arseny Yatseniuk is to travel to Donetsk on Friday to discuss the crisis.

-NATO raised Moscow’s ire by publishing satellite pictures it said showed a Russian military buildup on the Ukrainian border.
-Moscow said they had been taken last year.
+NATO later raised Moscow’s ire by publishing satellite pictures it said showed a Russian military buildup on the Ukrainian border.
+Moscow said they had been taken last August.

 “The alliance is trying to use the crisis in Ukraine to rally its ranks in the face of an imaginary external threat to NATO members and to strengthen demand for the alliance,” the Russian Foreign Ministry said in a statement.

-NATO Secretary-General Anders Fogh Rasmussen, visiting Prague, said the threat was real.
-“Russia is stirring up ethnic tensions in eastern Ukraine and provoking unrest,” he told a news conference.
+NATO Secretary General Anders Fogh Rasmussen, visiting Prague, said the threat was real.
+“Russia is stirring up ethnic tensions in eastern Ukraine and provoking unrest,” he told a press conference.

 “And Russia is using its military might to dictate that Ukraine should become a federal, neutral state.
 That is a decision which only Ukraine as a sovereign state can make.”

-Obama and Merkel in their conversation called again on Moscow to move its troops back from the border region.

-The White House said pro-Russian separatists, “apparently with support from Moscow,” were destabilizing Ukraine through “an orchestrated campaign of incitement and sabotage.”

-A Pentagon representative confirmed that the destroyer USS Donald Cook arrived in the Black Sea on Thursday for exercises with ships from Romania, Bulgaria and Turkey.
+A Pentagon spokesperson confirmed that the destroyer USS Donald Cook arrived in the Black Sea on Thursday for exercises with ships from Romania, Bulgaria and Turkey.

-U.S. Treasury Secretary Jack Lew told his Russian counterpart on Thursday the United States stood ready to impose additional sanctions on Russia if it continued to step up tensions, according to a Treasury representative.

-Writing by Conor Humphries and Peter Cooney; Additional reporting by Steve Gutterman, Vladimir Soldatkin and Gabriela Baczynska in Moscow; Jason Hovet in Prague; Michelle Martin in Berlin; Adrian Croft in Mons, Belgium; Thomas Grove in Luhansk, Ukraine, Natalia Zinets in Kiev, and Timothy Ahmann, Steve Holland and Roberta Rampton in Washington; Editing by David Stamp and Ken Wills
+Writing by Conor Humphries; Additional reporting by Steve Gutterman, Vladimir Soldatkin and Gabriela Baczynska in Moscow; Jason Hovet in Prague; Michelle Martin in Berlin; Adrian Croft in Mons, Belgium; Thomas Grove in Luhansk, Ukraine, and Natalia Zinets in Kiev; editing by David Stamp